 The Orchard Foundation, a nonprofit local education fund and the education arm of The Rapides Foundation, will serve as the lead organization for CLIP.
 Project Partners include: the nine Central Louisiana School Districts of Allen, Avoyelles, Catahoula, Grant, LaSalle, Natchitoches, Rapides, Vernon and Winn; NSU's Gallaspy College of Education & Human Development and College of Business & Technology - Computer Information Systems; Urban Learning & Leadership Center; EvalWorks; and The Rapides Foundation.
 CLIP is funded through a grant from the U.S. Department of Education's Teacher Quality Partnership grant program.

-CLIP is a teacher residency program focusing on developing middle school math and science teachers in high-need schools in Central Louisiana.
+CLIP is a teacher residency program focusing on developing middle school math and science teachers in high-needs schools in Central Louisiana.
 Applicants selected to participate as a CLIP resident will:

 - Earn a Master of Arts in Teaching (M.A.T.) from Northwestern State University.